jen-toj/Emotion-Datasets/README.md

 ** May not be available at the time the database is being published

 ## Apply for acces to data

+The application process includes acceptance of the *Data Use Agreement* and submission of an online application form.
+The application must include the investigator’s institutional affiliation and the proposed uses of the data.
+Data may not be used for commercial products or redistributed in any way.

+Apply in the following link:
+- link **

 ## Application Review
+The Data Sharing and Publications Committee generally reviews data use applications within two weeks of submission.
+Each application is carefully reviewed to verify investigator affiliation with a scientific or educational institution and on the basis of the proposed research or data use.
+Incomplete applications or those without a clear focus will not receive approval.
+The results of the Committee's review will be sent via email.
+Approved applicants will receive login information to access and download the desired data.

 ## Contact
 For questions or other requirements you can contact either of the members who took part in the research:
 - PhD.
 Antonio Martínez Torteya - Advisor (antonio.martinez@udem.edu)